 From Chile to Hawai‛i to Yellowstone to Oregon, volcanoes have been "erupting" in the headlines over the past week.
 Each one of these powerful eruptions has its own unique story.
 How do volcanoes form?
 Are eruptions always dangerous?

 Hi!
-I’m Sabrina Stierwalt, Everyday Einstein, bringing you Quick and Dirty Tips to help you make sense of science.
+I’m Sabrina Stierwalt, Ask Science, bringing you Quick and Dirty Tips to help you make sense of science.

 Volcanoes remind us that our planet is active, and that even the ground beneath our feet is ever changing.
 Four volcanoes from Chile, Hawai‛i, Yellowstone, and Oregon have made headlines in the last week alone, but each with its own unique story.
 Let’s explore the causes of these powerful eruptions.